antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware Work Log

+## Wed Mar 21 2018
+- Wrote project update
+- Did work items (and closed PRs) on the workshop setup instructions that were submitted by participants in the Victoria workshop

 ## Tue Mar 20 2018
 - Revisions of contributor guide and supporting materials
 - Announced contributor guide